-Gross income and gross operating income - If you are subject to the supervision of the Department of Public Service, you must pay tax on your gross income.
-Gross income is the total of all receipts computed in Schedule C, Parts I, and III.
+Gross operating income and gross income - If you are not subject to the supervision of the Department of Public Service, you must pay tax on your gross operating income.
+Gross operating income is the total of all receipts computed in Schedule C, Part I.

-If you are not subject to the supervision of the Department of Public Service, you must pay tax on your gross operating income.
-Gross operating income is the total of receipts computed in Schedule C, Part I, only.
+If you are subject to the supervision of the Department of Public Service, you must pay tax on your gross income. $Gross\ income$ is the total of receipts computed in Schedule C, Parts I, III, IV, and V.